- Home

 - Key questions

-After a diagnosis of advanced cancer, some people want to find out how long they have left to live, while others prefer not to know.
-It’s a very personal decision.
-If you would like to know the expected outcome (prognosis) of the cancer, you will need to talk to your doctor.
-This is a difficult question for your doctor to answer and you may find their response is vague.
-As everyone is different, a doctor can give you an estimate based on what usually happens to people in your situation, but can’t say exactly what will happen to you.
-The actual time could be longer or shorter.
+| Asking your doctor | If you want to know the expected outcome (prognosis) of the cancer, talk to your doctor.
+It is a difficult question to answer because everyone is different.
+Your doctor can only give you an estimate based on what usually happens to people in your situation.
+The actual time that you have could be longer or shorter – it’s not possible to know for sure. |

-Some people find the uncertainty of having advanced cancer the most challenging aspect.
-When faced with the possibility of dying, people often think about what they’d like to achieve in the time they have left.
-They may begin to live day by day, or take control of their life by completing practical tasks, such as preparing a will or advance care directive, or planning the funeral.
-For further details, see Planning ahead.
+| Planning ahead | When faced with the thought of dying, people often think about what they want to do in the time they have left.
+They may begin to live day by day, plan a big trip or do practical tasks, such as preparing a will.
+Learn more about looking ahead. |

 The prognosis is based on statistics, and it’s entirely possible that you will be on the good side of those statistics, and make it way beyond whatever your oncologist tells you.